csg-tokyo/bytespresso/Readme.md

 ### Deep reification

-The implementation of Bytespresso uses a component named deep reification.
+The implementation of Bytespresso-C uses a component named deep reification (this deep-reification component is called Bytespresso.
+Bytespresso-C is the name of a translator using this component).
 It is a component for constructing an abstract syntax tree from Java bytecode.
 It extracts all the methods including not only a given method but also the methods directly or indirectly called by that given method.
 Then it